tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/05_control.md

 ![execute][execute12]

 # Code review
-* Having not done any C coding in decades I decided to send my code to a collauge - who is a full time developer, and ask him for feedback
+* Having not done any C coding in decades I decided to send my code to a colleague - who is a full time developer, and ask him for feedback
 * His main critiques were
   * **functions (methods):** In his opinion these are too long, a function should be as small as possible and if it becomes too big, it too should be split up
-  * **naming conventions:**  In his opinion my naming concentiobns were suitable for Shell scripts, but not necessrily for C code
+  * **naming conventions:**  In his opinion my naming conventions were suitable for Shell scripts, but not necessrily for C code

 # Checking the documentation
 * I revisited the documentation requirements